airr-community/common-repo-wg/recommendations.md

 compliance with local laws (e.g., privacy/health information) and Institutional Review Boards (e.g., respect for participant consent).

 **Recommendation 4: Commercially valuable AIRR sequence data.** In exceptional circumstances, AIRR sequence data may be commercially valuable.
-Where there is an intent to commercialize AIRR sequence data and/or associated antibodies, it may be desirable not to share the sequences/antibodies of potential value.
+Where there is an intent to commercialize AIRR sequence data and/or associated antibodies, data generators may not want to share the sequences/antibodies of potential value.
 In these cases, data generators are encouraged to share all remaining seuqences in a data set according to the default data sharing policy (Recommendation 1).
 In addition, data generators are encouraged to share commercially valuable sequences/materials via a confidentiality agreement/non-disclosure agreement (NDA) and/or a material transfer agreement (MTA), respectively.
-Dedicated AIRR repositories (Recommendation 6) are not expected to host and regulate access to such data.

 Compliant AIRR Data Repositories
 --------------------------------

-**Recommendation 5: For long-term storage, data and metadata should be deposited in the Sequence Read Archive (SRA)and GenBank**, per the recommendations established by the AIRR Minimal Standards Working Group.
+**Recommendation 5: For long-term storage, data and metadata should be deposited in the Sequence Read Archive (SRA) and GenBank**, per the recommendations established by the AIRR Minimal Standards Working Group.
 The AIRR Working Groups should work with SRA/GenBank to customize metadata capture for AIRR data.

 **Recommendation 6: Dedicated AIRR repositories should be established for hosting processed repertoire-sequencing data and annotations** to facilitate data queries and cross-study meta-analyses.
-These repositories should link to the raw data in SRA/GenBank (see Recommendation 4).
+These repositories should link to the raw data in SRA/GenBank (see Recommendation 5).

-**Recommendation 7: Compliant AIRR data repositories should state policies and practices that comply with Recommendations 1-3.** In addition, compliant repositories should require submitters, during the data submission process, to attest that they have sought appropriate informed consent or other authorization for sharing, where necessary.
-AIRR data repositories will not be required to host data that require NDAs, but they may choose to do so on an individual basis.
+**Recommendation 7: Compliant AIRR data repositories should state policies and practices that comply with Recommendations 1-4.** In addition, compliant repositories should require submitters, during the data submission process, to attest that they have sought appropriate informed consent or other authorization for sharing, where necessary.
+AIRR data repositories will not be required to host data that require NDAs/MTAs, but they may choose to do so on an individual basis.

 **Recommendation 8: The AIRR Working Groups should collaboratively develop operational criteria for compliant repositories.** At the operational level, a